ryanverner/streaming-system/tools/register/README.md

-This command is used to register a flumotion encoder server onto the streamti.me frontend system.
+This script is used to register a flumotion encoder server onto the timvideos frontend system.
 This should be ran on the encoder machines.

 Usage (run as root in a screen/tmux session):